 Shoulder & Neck Pain from the Carpal Tunnel

 Most doctors and the general public are not aware that entrapment of a nerve as far down as the wrist can cause pain in the person’s shoulder or neck.
-This can be the only symptom a person comes in with, i.e. they may not be complaining of numbness, tingling, clumsiness, nighttime symptoms, etc. Usually the shoulder pain experienced in a person who is getting it from entrapment of the median nerve in the carpal tunnel is going to be in the area between the neck and the top of the shoulder (the trapezius muscle area).
+This can be the only symptom a person comes in with, i.e. they may not be complaining of numbness, tingling, clumsiness, or any nighttime symptoms.
+Usually the shoulder pain experienced in a person who is getting it from entrapment of the median nerve in the carpal tunnel is going to be in the area between the neck and the top of the shoulder (the trapezius muscle area).
 Occasionally, it is directly in the neck and sometimes in the general shoulder area.
-Many people who come in with carpal tunnel syndrome that are over the age of 30 have another problem at the same time as the carpal tunnel syndrome and thus, shoulder pain from motion of the shoulder is more likely to be from impingement syndrome (see Other section).
+Many people who come in with carpal tunnel syndrome that are over the age of 30 have another problem at the same time as the carpal tunnel syndrome and thus, shoulder pain from motion of the shoulder is more likely to be from impingement syndrome.

 It has been shown that the results of treating carpal and cubital tunnel syndromes are not as good in patients with cervical spondylsosis and it is presumed to be related to the double crush phenomenon.
 It has never been thoroughly researched to determine if age is an independent variable.
 This is important because even though this degenerative arthritis is genetically determined, the decay becomes most evident with advancing age.
 It is also the elderly who tend to procrastinate the longest and present for care in a more advanced state of disease.
 There is a greater likelihood of other illnesses, such as diabetes, that influence the result of treatment.

 Khan, M.I.
 “Carpal tunnel syndrome: A curable cause of chronic neck pain.”
 Contemporary Orthopaedics, August 1988; Vol. 17, No. 2, pp. 29-__.